cloudmesh-community/book/chapters/cloud/datacenter.md

 ### How much data?

-One of the issue we have is to actually comprehending how much data is actually created.
+One of the issues we have is to actually comprehending how much data is actually created.
 As humans the total sum created over a year is hard to imagine and put into a perspective that can easily be understood.
 In order to visualize the data produced we find often Graphics about